-There’s been much coverage in the media recently about identity theft operations targeting innocent consumers all over the world.
+There’s been much coverage in the media recently about identity theft operations targeting innocent consumers worldwide.
 You’ve probably seen or heard about it.
 Maybe you’ve even been a victim.
-There’s no question; identity thieves are after our personal information and they’re using a variety of ways to get it.
+There’s no question that identity thieves are after our personal information and are using various ways to get it.

-Here’s a list of the top ten complaints consumers made with the FTC in 2013.
+Here’s a list of complaints consumers made with the FTC.
 Consumer complaints to the FTC total more than one million and cost more than $1.6 billion in fraud losses.

 - Identity Theft

 - Debt collection;

 - Auto-related complaints;

 - Television and electronic media; and